Russell Bromage

-Russell Bromage (born 9 November 1959) is an English former footballer who played as a midfielder.
-In a fourteen-year career in the Football League he made 400 league appearances, scoring 14 goals.
+Russell Bromage (born 9 November 1959) is an English former footballer who played as a wing-back.
+In a 14-year career in the Football League he made 400 league appearances, scoring 14 goals.

-He spent ten years with Port Vale from 1977 to 1987, winning the club's Player of the Year award in 1980–81, and being named on the PFA Team of the Year (Fourth Division) in 1982–83 and 1984–85, as the club were promoted out of the Fourth Division in 1982–83 and 1985–86.
-He played a total of 402 games for the club in all competitions, scoring 15 goals.
+Bromage spent ten years with Port Vale from 1977 to 1987, winning the club's Player of the Year award in 1980–81, and being named on the PFA Team of the Year (Fourth Division) in 1982–83 and 1984–85, as the club were promoted out of the Fourth Division in 1982–83 and 1985–86.
+He played 402 games for the club in all competitions, scoring 15 goals.
 He also spent a brief part of 1983 on loan at Oldham Athletic.
 He was sold on to Bristol City for £25,000 in August 1987, helping the club to win promotion out of the Third Division in 1989–90.
 He moved on to Brighton & Hove Albion for a one-season spell in 1990–91, in which he was loaned out to Maidstone United.
-He later entered Sussex non-league football with Southwick, Littlehampton Town, Shoreham and Whitehawk.
+He later entered Sussex non-League football with Southwick, Littlehampton Town, Shoreham and Whitehawk.

 Career

 Port Vale

-Bromage graduated from the Port Vale youth team to sign professional forms in October 1977, with the club in the Third Division and under the management of Bobby Smith.
-He made eight appearances in 1977–78 as the club were relegated into the Fourth Division.
-He then scored on the first day of the 1978–79 season in a 2–2 draw with Scunthorpe United, and then found the net again in a 3–1 win at Doncaster Rovers on 12 September.
+Bromage joined the Port Vale youth team on account of his father, who supported the club.
+He joined as an apprentice after leaving school and was named as the club's most promising youngster of the 1975–76 season.
+He was named on the substitute's bench in the Debenhams Cup of the 1976–77 season, but was not played by manager Roy Sproson.
+Bromage signed professional forms in October 1977, with the club in the Third Division and under the management of Bobby Smith.
+Bromage made his first-team debut in a 1–1 draw at Bradford City on 8 March 1978.
+He made eight appearances in the 1977–78 season as the club were relegated into the Fourth Division.
+He then scored on the first day of the 1978–79 season in a 2–2 draw with Scunthorpe United and then found the net again in a 3–1 win at Doncaster Rovers on 12 September.
 He finished 1978–79 with two goals in twenty games.

-Bromage made thirty appearances in 1979–80, and after being a fringe player under Dennis Butler and Alan Bloor he established himself in the first team under John McGrath.
+Bromage made thirty appearances in 1979–80.
+After being a fringe player under Dennis Butler and Alan Bloor, he established himself in the first team under John McGrath.
 He again scored past Doncaster Rovers, adding the third of a 3–0 win at Vale Park in the last match of the season.
 He went on to score five goals in 52 appearances in 1980–81, finding the net in a League Cup clash with Tranmere Rovers, before bagging a brace in the league against Tranmere, and adding to his tally with strikes against Bradford City and Hartlepool United.
-Moved from midfield to left full-back, his performances there he was voted Player of the Year by the club's supporters.
+He moved from midfield to left full-back, and with his performances there, he was voted Player of the Year by the club's supporters.
+He used the £300 prize money to take himself and teammates Phil Sproson, Neville Chamberlain, Mark Chamberlain and Andy Higgins on holiday to Corfu.